MrNewb/MrNewbNameChanger/README.md

 bridge.inventory.addItem(src, 'namechangevoucher', 1)
 ```

 From other resources, server-side.
-Still runs the name filter:
+Still runs the name filter.
+Does not consume an item or start the clerk cooldown:

 ```lua
 local ok = exports.MrNewbNameChanger:ChangePlayerName(src, 'Jane', 'Doe')